 A Bit About The Cancer Research UK Good As New Sale

 Pat Farmiloe started the sale in 1976 in a very small way and it has become huge!
-The money she and her team has passed to Cancer Research UK to date now exceeds £130,000!
+The money that has passed to Cancer Research UK to date is now £163,300!

 The first sale took place in one of the bedrooms at Pat’s house with a few friends contributing to the sale.
 As the sale grew Pat had to move to larger premises at the Church Hall in Weston Green.
 It sufficed well but it too became too small, the site was sold for development and we found larger location.
 The next was Thames Ditton Youth Centre in Mercer Close – we had so much more space and it was a dream -for a while!
 The public queued around the car park in the morning to leave their goods for sale and then they started again a good hour before the sale at lunchtime.
 The Youth Centre was fast becoming too small a space for us and then the local authority decided to close the centre and we were forced to find new premises again.